Julianne2025/Data-Analytics-Portfolio/README.md

 - freight_analysis3.sql  |  Created a VIEW of freight GL codes query for export to Excel or Power BI

-- freight_analysis4.sql  |  Used SELECT to query TOP 12 shipping and receiving facilities by total freight$
+- freight_analysis4.sql  |  Used SELECT and SUM to query TOP 12 shipping and TOP 12 receiving facilities by total freight$

 - freight_analysis5.sql  |  Used SELECT and JOIN to get total freight$ by GL code, Description and Branch Facility